Bipolairbeer/Qubes-ArchLinuxVM/README.md

 #
 #
 Step 3:
-To run the script make sure that you are in the right directory:
+Change the scripts permissions and make it executable:

-  cd /home/user/Qubes-ArchLinuxVM/
+  sudo chmod -R 777 /home/user/Qubes-ArchLinuxVM
 #
 #
 Step 4:
-Make the script executable:
+To run the script make sure that you are in the right directory:

-  sudo chmod +x /home/user/Qubes-ArchLinuxVM/archlinux-builder.sh
+  cd /home/user/Qubes-ArchLinuxVM/
 #
 #
 Step 5: